mtmosier/sf-i-voice-companion/import/README.md

 ### Which voice packs work with this companion?

-I have personally tested using Vega [ED], Jazz [ED], and Carina [SC].
+I have personally tested using Vega [ED], Jazz [ED], Orion [ED], Kate [ED], Legion [SWS], and Carina [SC].
 In theory any HCS Voice Pack should work, though I can't promise that.

 Note that none of the voice packs contain the proper recordings needed for weapon configuration.
 If you do use a voice pack you should expect to still hear some text-to-speech generated voice being used in these areas.

-If you do use end up using a voice pack and you hear some text-to-speech generated voices where you think there shouldn't be (outside of configuration or querying ship/weapon status), [please let me know](mailto:m.t.m.o.s.i.e.r@gmail.com).
-I may be able to make some adjustments to get your particular voice pack working.
+If you end up using a voice pack and you hear some text-to-speech generated voices where you think there shouldn't be (outside of configuration or querying ship/weapon status), [please let me know](mailto:m.t.m.o.s.i.e.r@gmail.com).
+I may be able to make some adjustments to get your particular voice pack working better.

 ### How do I get my voice pack to work?